 To commemorate 100 years since the Armistice, we would like to introduce you to 100 members of Caulfield RSL over the next 100 days

-LeFevre was born in Suffolk, England and, prior to departing England was listed on the 1911 census as an 'Assistant Professional Golfer' living with the family of Frederick Rhodes "Professional Golfer".
+LeFevre was born in Rye, Sussex in England to Henry Feaver (Le Fevre) and Caroline Wiffin.
+Prior to departing England he was listed on the 1911 census as an 'Assistant Professional Golfer' living with the family of Frederick Rhodes "Professional Golfer".

 He arrived in Australia in 1912 and, on his enlistment papers when he signed up in September 1914, he noted a previous apprenticeship in golf club making.